Leek: Nutrition

 Raw leek (bulb and lower leaves) is 83% water, 14% carbohydrates, 1% protein, and contains negligible fat (table).
 A 100 g reference amount supplies 255 kJ of food energy and is a rich source (20% or more of the Daily Value, DV) of vitamin K (45% DV) and manganese (23% DV).
-It is a moderate source (10-19% DV) of vitamin B6, folate, vitamin C, and iron (table).
+It is a moderate source (10–19% DV) of vitamin B6, folate, vitamin C, and iron (table).

 Historical consumption

 The Hebrew Bible talks of חציר, identified by commentators as leek, and says it is abundant in Egypt.
 Dried specimens from archaeological sites in ancient Egypt, as well as wall carvings and drawings, indicate that the leek was a part of the Egyptian diet from at least the second millennium BCE.
 Texts also show that it was grown in Mesopotamia from the beginning of the second-millennium BCE.

-Leeks were eaten in ancient Rome and regarded as superior to garlic and onions.
+Leeks (porrum) were eaten in ancient Rome and regarded as superior to garlic and onions.
 The 1st century CE cookbook Apicius contains four recipes involving leeks.
-Raw leeks were the favorite vegetable of the Emperor Nero, who consumed it in soup or oil, believing it beneficial to the quality of his voice.
-This earned him the nickname "Porrophagus" or "Leek Eater."
+Raw leek was the favorite vegetable of the Emperor Nero, who consumed it in soup or oil, believing it beneficial to the quality of his voice.
+This earned him the nickname "Porrophagus" or "Leek Eater".

 Cultural significance

-The leek is one of the national emblems of Wales, and it or the daffodil (in Welsh, the daffodil is known as "Peter's leek," Cenhinen Bedr) is worn on St. David's Day.
-According to one legend, King Cadwaladr of Gwynedd ordered his soldiers to identify themselves by wearing the vegetable on their helmets in an ancient battle against the Saxons that took place in a leek field.
+The leek is one of the national emblems of Wales, and it or the daffodil (in Welsh, the daffodil is known as "Peter's leek", Cenhinen Bedr) is worn on St. David's Day.
+According to one Welsh myth, King Cadwaladr of Gwynedd ordered his soldiers to identify themselves by wearing the vegetable on their helmets in an ancient battle against the Saxons that took place in a leek field.
 The Elizabethan poet Michael Drayton stated, in contrast, that the tradition was a tribute to Saint David, who ate only leeks when he was fasting.